Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 Single severe bump in a difficult spot

-Electrocautery wins.
-One visit, one bump, controlled environment, no DIY fiddling.
-TCA also works here.
-The choice between TCA and electrocautery often comes down to which one your dermatologist prefers.
+Electrocautery wins one stubborn lesion in a spot you cannot reach.
+Think close to the hairline, behind the ear, or on the eye-adjacent cheek.
+One visit, one bump, a controlled environment, no DIY fiddling.
+TCA also works here, and the choice between them usually comes down to which your dermatologist prefers.

 Many bumps at once, you want them cleared fast